These states have implemented stay-at-home orders. Here's what that means for you - Local News 8

 While the general order takes effect immediately, the governor’s office says nonessential businesses have until March 25 to close.

-“It’s time to hunker down in order to win this fight,” Inslee said.
+“It’s time to hunker down in order to win this fight,” Inslee said in a televised address.

 West Virginia